Gut Microbiome Plays Role In Autism, Study Finds

 What Is Autism Spectrum Disorder?

 Autism spectrum disorder (ASD) is a developmental disability.
-It can cause varying levels of social, communication and behavioral differences which can cause severe challenges.
-However, many people with ASD are also considered “gifted”.
-There are several conditions that fall under ASD, including: (2)
+It can cause varying levels of social, communication, and behavioral differences, which can cause severe challenges.
+However, many people with ASD are also considered “gifted.”
+Several conditions fall under ASD, including: (2)

 - Autistic disorder